openverse-ai/openverse-sdk/README.md

 # Openverse CLI

-The `openverse-cli` tool is used to **interact with the Openverse Hub**, including creating, pushing, and pulling environment repositories.
+The CLI provides a simple way to **interact with the Openverse Hub**, including:

-It functions similarly to `huggingface-cli`.
+* Creating environment repositories
+* Uploading (pushing) code
+* Downloading (pulling) environments
+* Managing tokens & authentication

-### Check installation:
+Check installation:

 ```bash
 openverse-cli --help
 ```

-You should see all available commands.

 ---

 # Authentication

-Before using CLI functionality, log in with your **Openverse API token**:
+Log in using an **Openverse API Token**:

 ```bash
 openverse-cli login
 ```

-The CLI will prompt for your token (input hidden) and store it in:
+Your token (input hidden) is stored in:

 ```
 ~/.openverse/token.json